flitbit/json-ptr/README.md

 import { JsonPointer, create } from 'json-ptr';
 ```

+## API Documentation

+The API documentation is generated from code by typedoc and [hosted on github](http://flitbit.github.io/json-ptr/classes/_src_pointer_.jsonpointer.html).
+Read the docs.

+Documentation is always a work in progress, let us know by creating an issue if you need a scenario documented.

 ### Example

 There are many uses for JSON Pointers, here's one we encountered when we updated a public API and suddenly had clients sending two different message bodies to our APIs.
 This example is contrived to illustrate how we supported both new and old incoming messages: